The Sanofi scholarships are designed to support high-achieving female third-level students with the potential to become business leaders

-These include receiving a scholarship allowance of €3,000 per annum; mentoring from a senior Sanofi business leader; paid summer work placements at Sanofi during their course and a paid Sanofi internship placement where their course at WIT provides for this.
-On graduation from WIT, they will also be eligible for fast-track application to Sanofi’s two-year graduate programme which is tailored for high-potential emerging professionals.
+These include receiving a scholarship allowance of €3,000 per annum; mentoring from a senior Sanofi business leader; paid summer work placements at Sanofi during their course and a paid Sanofi internship placement where their course at SETU provides for this.
+On graduation from SETU, they will also be eligible for fast-track application to Sanofi’s two-year graduate programme which is tailored for high-potential emerging professionals.

 “At Sanofi, we are keen to promote diversity and to address the gender imbalance in certain professions.
 We’re delighted to contribute to promoting the exciting careers that exist in Ireland’s thriving life sciences sector through this scholarship and other outreach initiatives that we lead or support.”

-Prof Willie Donnelly, President, Waterford Institute of Technology, added: “WIT is very happy to partner with a prestigious company like Sanofi who employ many of our graduates, especially from science and engineering disciplines.
+Prof Willie Donnelly, President, South East Technological University, added: “WIT is very happy to partner with a prestigious company like Sanofi who employ many of our graduates, especially from science and engineering disciplines.

 “It is great for our students to have a clear view of the opportunities that will be open to them on graduation – it helps focus and motivate them through their years with us.
 The opportunity that the Sanofi Future Female Leaders Scholarships provide will be hugely valuable to the recipients and that was reflected in a strong pool of entries.
 I have no doubt that Clara and Niamh from our Schools of Science & Computing and Business respectively will continue to represent us very well and flourish as the inaugural scholars under this programme.”